ForwarderFactory/ff-api/README.md

 ## Dependencies

+- ssock - for networking, HTTP
-- Boost (beast, asio, system, url) - for networking
+- Boost (asio, system, url) - for SMTP mainly
 - OpenSSL - SSL/TLS and general cryptography
 - yaml-cpp - for configuration files
 - SQLite3 - for database (optional, if PostgreSQL is enabled)